 - Preparation of ships’ protests

-Shire Legal’s principal, Melissa Lammers, is one of the few lawyers in the Sutherland Shire duly appointed as a Notary Public by the Supreme Court of New South Wales.
+Shire Legal’s principal, Melissa Bush, is one of the few lawyers in the Sutherland Shire duly appointed as a Notary Public by the Supreme Court of New South Wales.

 Justice of the Peace

 A Notary Public is not a Justice of the Peace (JP).
 A JP’s primary role is to witness a person making a statutory declaration or affidavit, and to certify copies of original documents – although this is usually limited to documents required for use within Australia.
 Shire Legal’s team members, Vicki Stokes and Shae Small, are both JPs and are available to witness or certify documents